ivangsm/astroblog/data/blog/python-comprehensions.md

 ### 🔢 Set Comprehensions

 Set comprehensions are similar to list comprehensions, but they create a new set rather than a list.
-Here is an example of creating a new set of the squares of the numbers 0 through 9 using a traditional for loop and the add() method:

 ```python
 numbers = [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]